Quadratic Form Parabolas

 Let's start with the vertex form function, and expand it to its quadratic form.

 Remember?
 We did this in the last section.
 It wasn't that long ago.
 Anyway, if you compare the second function above to the standard quadratic function, you'll notice that -2ah = b.
-And hey—if we're given a quadratic function, we know what a and b are.
-If only we knew what -2 equaled, we could solve for h.
-Wouldn't that be great?
-Oh well, let's solve for h anyway, and pretend we do know.
-Your teacher won't notice, right?
+And hey—if we're given a quadratic function, we know what a and b are just from lookin' at the equation.
+That means we can solve for h without batting an eyelash.

-While we could go ahead and solve c = ah2 + k for k, there is a much, much better way. h is a value of x just like any other, so we can just plug h into the function and solve.
+While we could go ahead and solve c = ah2 + k for k, there's a much, much better way.
+Since h is a value of x just like any other, we can just plug h into the function and solve.
 That means that the vertex equals (h, f(h)), or .
-This way will be much more convenient to use.
+Yep, that's way easier.
 Smarter, not harder, remember?

 Next we plug h in for x to find y.
 Golly, that's a lot of variables.

-Notice that we already know what goes under the square root, because we calculated the discriminate.
+Notice that we already know what goes under the square root, because we calculated the discriminant.

 These are enough points for us to graph the function, so let's do that.